strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 node client/server/scripts/rate-limiting.js
 ```

-This script will make a large number of requests and cause fluctuations in the
+This script will make a large number of requests and cause changes to the
 analytics graph data.

 ######Verify the graph changes